2022 Greenwich London Borough Council election: Electoral process

 Greenwich, like other London borough councils, elects all of its councillors at once every four years.
 The previous election took place in 2018.
-The election will take place by multi-member first-past-the-post voting, with each ward being represented by two or three councillors.
-Electors will have as many votes as there are councillors to be elected in their ward, with the top two or three being elected.
+The election took place by multi-member first-past-the-post voting, with each ward being represented by two or three councillors.
+Electors had as many votes as there are councillors to be elected in their ward, with the top two or three being elected.

-All registered electors (British, Irish, Commonwealth and European Union citizens) living in London aged 18 or over will be entitled to vote in the election.
-People who live at two addresses in different councils, such as university students with different term-time and holiday addresses, are entitled to be registered for and vote in elections in both local authorities.
-Voting in-person at polling stations will take place from 7:00 to 22:00 on election day, and voters will be able to apply for postal votes or proxy votes in advance of the election.
+All registered electors (British, Irish, Commonwealth and European Union citizens) living in London aged 18 or over were entitled to vote in the election.
+People who lived at two addresses in different councils, such as university students with different term-time and holiday addresses, were entitled to be registered for and vote in elections in both local authorities.
+Voting in-person at polling stations took place from 7:00 to 22:00 on election day, and voters were able to apply for postal votes or proxy votes in advance of the election.